NicelyCla/GAN-and-Meta-Learning/README.md

 <br /><br />

 ## Example
-Reconstruction with only k=16 shots of a domain never learned, reptile on 100 tasks (OMNIGLOT).
 ![](example.png)
+Reconstruction with only k=16 shots of a domain never learned, Reptile on 100 tasks (OMNIGLOT).

 ## Our related work
 <a id="1">[1]</a>